 Orthognathic surgery is carried out to reposition your jaw, often to correct an imbalance between the upper and lower jaw.
 The term derives from the early Greek “ortho” (straighten) and the Latin “gnathia” (jaw).

-Diagnosis Of Jaw Aligment
+Diagnosis Of Jaw Alignment

-You care is provided by a maxillofacial consultant, experienced in orthognathic surgery at our London clinic.
+Care is provided by a maxillofacial consultant, experienced in orthognathic surgery at our London clinic.
 They carry out a physical examination, review any related medical needs and discuss options in detail with you.

 Orthognathic surgery is normally used where orthodontics alone can not correct your bite.
 Because the asymmetry, commonly the variation in size between your upper and lower jaw is too great.

-Braces can still help to make sure your teeth meet correctly after the operation, or in preparation for ortognathic surgery.
+Braces can still help to make sure your teeth meet correctly after the operation, or in preparation for orthognathic surgery.
 Wearing them for some time before surgery and a while afterwards is likely to be part of your treatment.

 A small, external cut by your jaw can be required but would quickly become almost invisible and is in any event, rare.
 The operation is normally carried out from inside the mouth, so there are no external scars.